 From ‘Mothering the Mother’ by Klaus, Kennell, and Klaus (1993).

-I can also accompany you to consultant appointments or scans if required.
+I can also accompany you to consultant appointments or scans in hospital in pregnancy if required.